-For the 24 quarters published for the years 2014-2019, the average revision of the rate of growth (relative volume change of GDP compared with the corresponding quarter of the closest year) on the first revision occasion is just under 0.2 percentage points calculated in absolute and real (non-seasonally adjusted) figures.
-Positive and negative revisions cancel each other out (the average is 0.01 percentage points) and the revisions have ranged from -0.5 to 0.4 percentage points.
+For the quarters published for the years 2014-2020, the average revision of the rate of growth (relative volume change of GDP compared with the corresponding quarter of the closest year) on the first revision occasion is just under 0.2 percentage points calculated in absolute and real (non-seasonally adjusted) figures.
+Positive and negative revisions cancel each other out (the average is -0.02 percentage points) and the revisions have ranged from -0.5 to 0.3 percentage points.

 The revisions on the second and third revision occasions have on average been insignificantly smaller than on the first occasion.
-The third, second and first quarters are subject to a further one, two and three revision occasions, respectively, before all quarters are revised again in connection with final annual calculations for year t-2 having been carried out and published in September at the same time as Q2 in year t.
+The third, second and first quarters are subject to a further one, two and three revision occasions, respectively, before all quarters are revised again in connection with final annual calculations for year t-2 having been carried out and published in May in conjunction with the release of Q1 for year t.

 The revisions on the fourth and fifth revision occasions have on average been somewhat smaller than on the first three revision occasions, while the sixth revision occasion, which only concerns Q1, has on average been revised much less.
-The revision on the second to the sixth revision occasions has varied between -0.7 and 0.6 percentage points.
+The size of the revisions in the second to the sixth revision occasions have varied between -0.8 and 0.6 percentage points.

 Still after these six revision occasions, positive and negative revisions have on average over the six occasions largely cancelled each other out.
-(On average, quarters have been adjusted downwards by -0.01 percentage points.)
+(On average, quarters have been adjusted downwards by -0.03 percentage points.)